Rafiul-Islam/Youtube-Video-Downloader/README.md

 2. **Install dependencies for both frontend and backend:**

     ```sh
-    # In the root directory
+    # Navigate to the server directory
     yarn install

     # Navigate to the client directory